Skip to content

 Preset names appear as tooltips when hovering over color swatches in the editor.

-Style options have two components:
+Style presets have two components:

 When a user selects a choice in the campaign editor, the CSS styles from that choice are applied to the element.